Here are the essential financial models every founder in Kenya needs to prepare before seeking funding:

 4. Balance Sheet

-Key Elements:
+Key Components:

-- Equity (shareholders’ equity, retained earnings)
+- Equity (owner’s capital, retained earnings)

 5. Break-Even Analysis

-Key Elements:
+Key Components:

-- Fixed costs (rent, salaries)
+- Fixed costs (rent, salaries, licenses)

-- Variable costs (materials, production costs)
+- Variable costs (raw materials, distribution)

-- Revenue per unit
+- Revenue per unit or per customer

 6. Burn Rate Analysis

-Key Elements:
+Key Components:

 - Monthly operating expenses

-- Net monthly cash burn (expenses minus revenue)
+- Net cash burn

 7. Scenario Planning and Sensitivity Analysis

-Key Elements:
+Key Components:

 Conclusion